OneTravel - Book cheap flights, hotels and cars!

 Image via the Strategic Air Command & Aerospace Museum

 The SAC Aerospace Museum is a shrine to the nuclear-capable aircraft and missiles of the Cold War era and more.
 Located near Ashland, Nebraska along Interstate 80 southwest of Omaha, the museum is home to over 300,000 square feet of aviation history and progress.
-They even have a state-of-the-art, motion controlled flight simulator that will pit you against the realities of being a fighter pilot.
+The museum even has a state-of-the-art, motion controlled flight simulator that will pit you against the realities of being a fighter pilot.
 On top of that, the museum also has aircraft restoration projects for visitors to actually take part in.
-That’s right; you can volunteer and help the museum restore an iconic EC-135 “Looking Glass” (the modified transport plane that operated as stand-by mobile command centers in case of nuclear war, flying for 24-hour stretches.)
+That’s right, you can volunteer and help the museum restore an iconic EC-135 “Looking Glass,” the modified transport plane that operated as stand-by mobile command centers in case of nuclear war, flying for 24-hour stretches.
 Aviation fanatics, for a $12 admission fee, the SAC Aerospace Museum has got you covered.

 Did we miss your favorite aviation museum?
 Share your opinions and recommendations in the comments below.